Editor’s Note: This post has been updated with new links and fresh content. 😉

 Increase Brand Awareness with Saved and Lookalike Audiences

-In the Awareness stage of your marketing funnel, you’ll be focusing on informing new people about your product or service, and attracting them to your website or landing page.
+In the Awareness stage of your marketing funnel, you’ll be focusing on informing new people about your product or service.
+Your goal is to attract them to your website or landing page.

-That’s when you can use the Facebook Saved Audiences and target people based on their interests, location, demographics, and even purchase patterns.
+This is a perfect opportunity to use Facebook Saved Audiences.
+You can target people based on their interests, location, demographics, and even purchase patterns.

 You also have the option to create Lookalike Audiences of people who are similar to your SaaS product’s existing customers.